jimktrains/k4/README.md

     func add(Vector {x x1, y y1}, Vector {x x2, y y2}) => Vector:
       return Vector { x <- x1 + x2, y <- y1 + y2 }

+## Traits

+Traits are a way of defining composable functionality. `record`s are simple structures in memory and contain no function definitions on them.
+Traits allow one to define functionality on `record`s, similar to how it's done in rust.
+This is not inhereitence in the normal object-oriented way -- there are no parents or base classes; the closest description is that traits are similar to interfaces, if intefaces can't have a parent.

+To define a trait, you list the methods it has, and then you can implement if for a type.

+  record Point:
+    int8 x
+    int8 y

+  trait Addable{S,T}:
+    op +(S a, T b)
+    op -(S a, T b)

+  trait Comparable{T}:
+    op <(T a, T b)

+  impl Addable{S := Point, T := Point}:
+    op +(S a, T b):
+      return Point {x <- a.x + b.x, y <- a.y + b.y}
+    op -(S a, T b):
+      return Point {x <- a.x - b.x, y <- a.y - b.y}

+  # This isn't the best way to compare points...but it's a way?
+  impl Comparable{Point}:
+    op <(Point a, Point b):
+      return a.x < b.x || a.y < b.y

+To constrain traits on a function parameter, use `;`:

+  func do_stuff{T := Addable;Comparable}(T a, T b):
+    pass

+notice how the constraints are defined before the parameter list, not inside.